akazukin5151/kpxhs/docs/src/part-1.md

 *kpxhs* can auto-fill the database path with a given string.
 There are two valid values:

 `Just "xxx"`
 : Fill in the database path with the string "xxx", without quotes.
+If non-empty, the default focus when starting the app is on the password field.

 `Nothing`
-: Fall back to the default, which is the empty string ""
+: Fall back to the default, which is the empty string "".
+The default focus when starting the app is on the database path field.

 ### keyfilePath